telerik/xaml-docs/controls/radchartview/indicators/indicators-adaptivemovingaveragekaufmanIndicator.md

 # AdaptiveMovingAverageKaufmanIndicator

 AdaptiveMovingAverageKaufmanIndicator acts as a moving average indicator, therefore it is smoothing the data to form a trend following.
-In addition to this, the indicator track the degree of noise in the trend and adjust based on it.
+In addition to this, the indicator tracks the degree of noise in the trend and adjusts based on it.

 To set up the indicator you can set its __CategoryBinding, ValueBinding and ItemsSource__ properties.
 Additionally, you can control the period (in days) over which the indicator will be applied.
 To do this set the __Period__, __SlowPeriod__ and __FastPeriod__ properties.